 How to fix it

-The most straight-forward way to do this is by editing the Windows Registry.
+Anyway, the most straight-forward way to fix this is by editing the Windows Registry.

 The icon overlays can be found in the following key:

 Computer \ HKEY_LOCAL_MACHINE \ SOFTWARE \ Microsoft \ Windows \ CurrentVersion \ Explorer \ ShellIconOverlayIdentifiers

 It turns out you can safely rename the folders which will reorder the icons.
 The folders are just containers for the real information contained within them.

 Export (backup) the ShellIconOverlayIdentifiers folder in its entirety, in case you need to restore it later.

 DropboxExt1 (green Synced)

 You can use whatever naming convention you prefer.
 I rename the original folder names with a number prefix and an underscore, e.g. 01_1TortoiseNormal.
 Folders that I want to drop to the bottom I prefix with a simple x, e.g. x5TortoiseReadOnly.

 UPDATE: Some users are reporting that they prefix with a space as this appears to be the trick that OneDrive/SkyDrive has used.